North Korea on alert for downpour damages amid COVID crisis

 South Korea’s weather agency said most of North Korea has been receiving heavy rains since Sunday.

-Concerns about the downpour come as North Korea is battling its first domestic coronavirus outbreak.
+Concerns about the downpour come as North Korea is battling a domestic coronavirus outbreak.
 Since North Korea last month admitted to the outbreak, it said about 4.7 million out of the country’s 26 million people have fallen ill with feverish symptoms, but only 73 died, a fatality rate that is widely disputed by outside experts.

 Given its entire population officially remains unvaccinated and its healthcare system is broken, observers speculate that North Korea must have suffered greater deaths and that it’s likely manipulating its death count to help Kim avoid any political damage.